Closing the Sale: How to Overcome 6 Common Objections from Customers

 6. Subjective Objection

-A subjective objection is when the customer’s personal feelings or opinion of you or your product are getting in the way of the sale.
+A subjective sales objection is when the customer’s personal feelings or opinion of you or your product are getting in the way of the sale.
 These can be difficult to overcome because they are directed at you personally.
 The best response is to shift the focus away from yourself and toward the customer.
-Make them the center of attention.
+Make them the centre of attention.
 Convince them with your body language and your questions that you are on their side.

 Using Body Language to Increase Sales